 Problem Statement

-Cloud Services Providers deliver powerful fee for service capabilities which enable users to easily access computing resources.
+Cloud Services Providers deliver powerful fee-for-service capabilities which enable users to easily access computing resources.
 The complexity required to efficiently utilize those resources however, can inhibit a developer from implementing their project in a straight forward and cost effective manner.
-AWS’ overly complicated auto-scaling feature for example typically isn’t used because of the complexity in implementing:
+AWS’ overly complicated auto-scaling feature, for example, typically isn’t used because of the complexity in implementing: